Guide to Ultralight Water Filters and Purification

-Although most of the time pollution and contamination are not immediately threatening to your health, there are microplastics, chlorine, mercury, arsenic, and organic chemical matter such as pesticides and herbicides that most people don’t want in their system.
+Although pollution and contamination generally don’t immediately threaten your health, there are microplastics, chlorine, mercury, arsenic, and organic chemical matter such as pesticides and herbicides that most people don’t want in their system.
 Many filters claim to remove some of these agents, but those claims seem somewhat nebulous.

 Cleaning Water With Alum

 Another trick for “cleaning” dirty water is using Aluminum Sulfate, also known as alum.
-Alum is sold in powder form and can be found in most grocery stores (check the seasonings and spices isle).
+Alum is sold in powder form and can be found in most grocery stores (check the seasonings and spices aisle).
 It’s normally used for pickling, dying clothes, and tanning leather.
-However, it’s also a coagulant and when mixed with silty water.
-It bonds with dirt particles, causing them to sink to the bottom.
+However, it’s also a coagulant, and when mixed with silty water, it bonds with dirt particles, causing them to sink to the bottom.
 This leaves relatively clean water at the top of the vessel.